BenJacobs-dev/PoolOfEchos_JS/README.md

 - Download the code
 - Open the `src/index.html` file (this is what the `RunMe.bat` does).

-Controls:
+Controls (Click on the screen to access controls):
-- Arrow Keys - Move Forward and side to side
+- WASD - Move Forward and side to side
 - Shift - Move Up
 - Ctrl - Move Down
+- Mouse - Look Around